William Wells Brown

 Brown was a pioneer in several different literary genres, including travel writing, fiction, and drama.
 In 1858 he became the first published African-American playwright, and often read from this work on the lecture circuit.
 Following the Civil War, in 1867 he published what is considered the first history of African Americans in the Revolutionary War.
 He was among the first writers inducted to the Kentucky Writers Hall of Fame, established in 2013.
 A public school was named for him in Lexington, Kentucky.

-Brown was lecturing in England when the 1850 Fugitive Slave Law was passed in the US; as its provisions increased the risk of capture and re-enslavement, he stayed overseas for several years.
+Brown was lecturing in England when the 1850 Fugitive Slave Law was passed in the US.
+As its provisions increased the risk of his capture and re-enslavement, even in northern states, he stayed overseas for several years.
 He traveled throughout Europe.
 After his freedom was purchased in 1854 by a British couple, he and his two daughters returned to the US, where he rejoined the abolitionist lecture circuit in the North.
 A contemporary of Frederick Douglass, Brown was overshadowed by the charismatic orator and the two feuded publicly.

 Life in slavery

-A descendant of Mayflower passenger Stephen Hopkins through his father, William was born into slavery in 1814 (or March 15, 1815) near Lexington, Kentucky, where his mother Elizabeth was a slave.
+William was born into slavery in 1814 (or March 15, 1815) near Lexington, Kentucky, where his mother Elizabeth was enslaved.
 She was held by Dr. John Young and had seven children, each by different fathers.
 (In addition to William, her children were Solomon, Leander, Benjamin, Joseph, Milford, and Elizabeth.)

 William was of mixed race; his father was George W. Higgins, a white planter and cousin of his master Dr. Young.
 Higgins formally acknowledged William as his son and made Young promise not to sell him.
 But Young did sell the boy and his mother.
 In the end, William was sold several times before he was twenty years old.

 His brother Joseph has been identified by researchers Ron L. Jackson Jr. and Lee Spencer White as Joe, the slave of Alamo commander William B. Travis.
 Joe was one of the few survivors of the battle.

 William spent the majority of his youth in St. Louis.
 His masters hired him out to work on steamboats on the Missouri River, then a major thoroughfare for steamships and the slave trade.
 His work allowed him to see many new places.
 In 1833, he and his mother escaped together across the Mississippi River, but they were captured in Illinois.
 In 1834, Brown made a second escape attempt, successfully slipping away from a steamboat when it docked in Cincinnati, Ohio, a free state.

 In freedom, he took the names of Wells Brown, a Quaker friend who helped him after his escape by providing food, clothes and some money.
 He learned to read and write, and eagerly sought more education, reading extensively to make up for what he had been deprived.
 Around this time he was hired by Elijah Parish Lovejoy and worked with the famed abolitionist in his printing office.